th-we/deskflow-wiki/Code-Style.md

 1. Pointers should begin with a lower case `p`, e.g. `m_pHelloWorld`
 1. Getters _should not_ have `get` prefixed, e.g. `helloWorld()`
 1. Setters should have `set` prefixed, e.g. `setHelloWorld(...)`
+1. Enum values and constants should begin with `k`, e.g. `kHelloWorld`

 ## Qt naming